Methods of managing Māori land: Trusts, incorporations and reservations

 - Advisory trustees give advice to the responsible trustees.

 The powers, rights and duties of the trustees are set out in the trust order by the Māori Land Court.
-The trustees must also comply with Te Ture Whenua Māori Act and the Trustee Act 1956.
+The trustees must also comply with Te Ture Whenua Māori Act and the Trusts Act 2019.

 The trustees’ key duty is to maximise the assets and minimise the liabilities of the trust to the best of their ability.